paraskalyan/Face-Recognition-Attendance-System/dailyDairy.md

 - Studied different CNN architectures, such as LeNet, AlexNet, VGG, and ResNet.
 - Learned about pre-trained CNN models and how to leverage transfer learning for image-related tasks.
 - Explored image preprocessing techniques, including data augmentation and normalization.
-- Worked with image datasets and prepared them for training CNN models.
-- Implemented CNN models using popular deep learning frameworks like TensorFlow or PyTorch.
-- Conducted experiments with CNN models, analyzing their performance on various image classification tasks.
-- Explored visualization techniques to understand and interpret the inner workings of CNNs.
-- Kept up with the latest research and advancements in CNNs and image analysis to stay abreast of cutting-edge techniques.
-- Prepared to apply CNNs and image analysis techniques to future projects involving working with images and visual data.

 Week 10:
 - Started working on the face recognition attendance system project.